Education and Schools in Nigeria

 Fees and admission to international schools

 Expats should be fully aware that such a posh education amid a sea of sub-standard state options certainly comes at a price.
-Annual tuition can range from USD 4,000 to over USD 20,000 for basic fees.
-On top of this, other expenses may include school uniforms, text books, extra-curricular activities and transport.
+On top of inordinately high basic fees, other expenses can include school uniforms, text books, extra-curricular activities and transport.
 It's vital that expats moving to Nigeria with children stipulate subsidies and allowances for education in addition to their contracted salary.